Community of Forn Sed Sweden: Beliefs and religious activity

-Members vary in their conception of the Norse gods.
+Members vary in their conception of the gods.
 Some perform offerings on their own in addition to the organization's collective blóts, which, like those of the Danish Forn Siðr organization and in conformity with Swedish law, are not animal sacrifices as they would historically have been.

 The organization held a ceremony at the Kings' Mounds at Gamla Uppsala in 2000 in celebration of the dissolution of the Swedish state church, the first heathen blót at the site in more than 900 years.
 It has since held open blóts there every spring and is perhaps best known for that.

 Goði for Svealand and former Chairman of the Board Henrik Hallgren has represented Ásatrú at the "Spirituality beyond Religions" international conference organized in Jaipur, India, in 2006 by the World Council of Elders of Ancient Traditions and Cultures, presenting a paper entitled "Ecological spirituality and Forn Sed," and in 2010, 2011, and 2012 presented programs on heathenry in the Vid dagens början series of religious and philosophical reflections on Sveriges Radio, provoking criticism from Siewert Öholm that Ásatrú was not worthy of broadcasting.

 Politics and activism

-The Community of Forn Sed Sweden is "antiracist or ethnic" rather than völkisch.
-It "requires its members to adopt a non-racist and democratic stance."
+The Community of Forn Sed Sweden requires its members to adopt a "non-racist and democratic" stance.
 Its own statement is that while non-dogmatic, its value system is "based on a humanistic and democratic ethos that recognizes all human beings" and it "stand[s] for religious tolerance and religious freedom in a multicultural society."
 It set up a níðstǫng on its site against racist and xenophobic misuse of Norse symbols, which has become "something of a marker" for the group.
 It is also establishing itself as particularly gay-friendly.